rackspace-cookbooks/rackspace_users/README.md

  * Handle account/password expiry information.
 Leverages the `user_shadow` resource https://supermarket.chef.io/cookbooks/user_shadow
  * Handle "sudo as root" entries.
 Leverages the `sudo` resource https://supermarket.chef.io/cookbooks/sudo
  * Add user to groups
- * Provides a method of adding users and grant sudo only on specific nodes via tags
+ * Provides a method of adding users and grant sudo only on specific nodes via attributes

 ### Overview

 The recipe logic is driven by user records in the data bag.
-Data bag name is assumed to be the name of the environment and the item is `users` but it can be overwritten.
+Data bag name defaults to `common` and the item name to `users` but they can be overwritten.
 An example of a `users` data bag item:
 ```
 {